The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Strongly convex quadratic functions

-Although we set out to design an algorithm in the three-parameter class $(\alpha,\beta,\eta)$, it turns out that Pareto-optimal algorithms can be found with $\eta=0$ (Heavy Ball).
+Although we set out to design an algorithm in the three-parameter class $(\alpha,\beta,\eta)$, our designed algorithm RHB uses ${\eta=0}$, so it is a particular tuning of HB.
+Our numerical experiments in \cref{sec:pareto_validation} suggest that this parameter choice yields the most effective trade-off between rate and sensitivity.
 In other words, it is unnecessary to use a nonzero $\eta$ when optimizing over the class $Q_{m,L}$.

-If we choose the smallest possible $\rho=\frac{\sqrt{L}-\sqrt{m}}{\sqrt{L}+\sqrt{m}}$ (fastest possible convergence rate), then we recover Polyak's tuning of HB, whose convergence rate matches Nesterov's lower bound.
-It is straightforward to check that $\gamma$ is a monotonically decreasing function of $\rho$, so as the convergence rate slows down ($\rho$ increases), the algorithm becomes less sensitivity to noise ($\gamma$ decreases).
+If we choose the smallest possible $r = \frac{\sqrt{L}-\sqrt{m}}{\sqrt{L}+\sqrt{m}}$ (fastest possible convergence rate), then we recover Polyak's tuning of HB, whose convergence rate matches Nesterov's lower bound.
+It is straightforward to check that the sensitivity is a monotonically decreasing function of $r$, so as the convergence rate slows down ($r$ increases), the algorithm becomes less sensitive to noise.
+Thus, $r$ is a single tunable parameter that enables us to trade off convergence rate with sensitivity to noise.